 - Massachusetts Association of School Superintendents (MASS)

 - Association for Supervision and Curriculum Development (ASCD)

-Appointed by Mayor of Newton, Newton Board of Aldermen, and the Newton School Committee to analyze town and school finances & operations
+- Appointed by Mayor of Newton, Newton Board of Aldermen, and the Newton School Committee to analyze town and school finances and operations